KaelBlais/MachineLearning/Analysis.md

 Looking at these numbers, the average error was 864,043\$.
 At first glance, this seems much worse than the expected test set error of 362,532\$ calculated by the model.
-However, it's worth noting that these exampels represent the highest-valued contracts signed so it would be expected that these would have the most error as well.
+However, it's worth noting that these examples represent the highest-valued contracts signed so it would be expected that these would have the most error as well.
 Looking at this table above, the average player salary is 4,500,031\$ and the average error is 864,043\$.
 This gives an average error of 19.2\%.
 The data in the entire set has an average value of 1,480,275\$